 Student Winners

 This year's theme was “The Weather,” inspired by the unofficial motto of the Postal Service: "Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds.”
 Those words represent just part of the vast array of climates, seasons and elements that our letters and cards encounter on their way to their destination.
-Entrants were encouraged to incorporate the theme in a creative and artistic way while using hand-executed calligraphy or fine lettering to address the envelope.
-Inventive relationships between the postage stamp used and the envelope design were also encouraged.

 The entries were judged by three professionals in the graphic design and lettering fields: Debra Sohasky Brown, White House staff calligrapher; Louise Megginson, former staff calligrapher for the Washington National Cathedral; and Lorraine Swerdloff, Director of Communications of the National Association of Letter Carriers.